 The No Turn method

-Joseph Jenkins, author of the Humanure Handbook, is a proponent of a no-turn method.
+Joseph Jenkins, author of the Humanure Handbook, is a proponent of a no-turn method to minimise effort.
 By using bulking agents to trap air in, and straw to trap heat in, he simply builds a compost heap and leaves it to mature.

 I left the top open when I took this picture, so you can see the grass and sawdust I added poking through, but after that I covered the top with more straw.
-As I add more material, I’ll push the straw back along the sides of the pallet.
+As I added more material, I pushed the straw back along the sides of the pallet and added more straw on the top.

 Variations on the three bin system